× back

 1. Overview of Android Runtime

 Android Runtime enables the execution of Android applications by providing a runtime environment.
 ART replaced DVM to improve overall performance and battery efficiency.
-This section provides an overview of ART and its key features.

 2. Dalvik Virtual Machine (DVM)